 Causes of Spinal Stenosis

 Just as there are many symptoms of spinal stenosis, there are nearly as many, if not more, causes of the condition.
-Most cases, however, are reported to occur due to age and degeneration of the spine over years of activity and use.
-We use our backs in practically all of our daily activities; walking, lifting, twisting, sitting up, and laying down.
-This frequent use, coupled with the aging and drying out of our tissues and intervertebral discs as well as degeneration of our spinal structures, can wear down the spine, causing spinal components to move closer together.
+Most cases, however, occur due to age and degeneration of the spine over years of activity and use.
+We use our backs in practically all of our daily activities.
+Walking, lifting, twisting, sitting up, and laying down all put strain on our spine.
+Frequent use, coupled with the drying out of our spinal discs, can wear down the spine, causing spinal components to move closer together.
 Conditions associated with older age, such as osteoarthritis or rheumatoid arthritis, can also accelerate this degeneration as well.

 Chronic strain on the back is another major cause of spinal stenosis.
-Although we all use our back every day, some individuals use it even more strenuously, especially those who work at labor intensive jobs such as nursing, construction, or athletics.
-These individuals place chronic strain on their spine, which can accelerate spinal degeneration and stenosis.
+Although we all use our back every day, some individuals use it even more strenuously.
+Individuals who are especially at risk for developing spinal stenosis include those who work in labor intensive jobs such as nursing, construction, or athletics.
+These individuals place chronic strain on their spine, which can accelerate spinal degeneration and the development of stenosis.

 Other causes of stenosis can include: spinal tumors, herniated discs, thickened ligaments, and overgrown bones (or bone spurs).

 Pain management is almost always a component of dealing with back pain.
 Oral pain medications, whether over-the-counter or prescription strength, can help many deal with pain and inflammation.
 Corticosteroids, epidural injections, and steroidal injections can also be used.